unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-client-configuration.md

 ## Step 2: Client Metadata Configuration

-The **Client Metadata** section includes the unique client ID, client secret, and redirect URIs.
-Developers can also download metadata for the existing client configuration and rotate the client secret from within this sub-section.
+The **Client Metadata** section includes the unique client ID and redirect URIs.
+Developers can also download metadata for the existing client configuration from within this sub-section.

 <figure>